chusan17/yold-system/README.md

 <br>
 Actually lots of files described below are needed for training YOLO.
 <br>
-All of files are stored in this repo except datasets, please download and put them into same folder.
+All of files are stored in this repo except datasets and train/test.txt, please download them and put them into same folder.
 <br>
 - `backup`         folder where generated weights are stored
 - `obj`            folder for training dataset